University of Notre Dame: Statistics

 Biography

-Nicholas Charles Sparks is an American romance novelist, screenwriter, and film producer.
-He has published twenty-three novels, all New York Times bestsellers, and two works of non-fiction, with over 115 million copies sold worldwide in more than 50 languages.
-Among his works are The Notebook, A Walk to Remember, and Message in a Bottle which, along with 8 other books, have been adapted as feature films.
+Nicholas Charles Sparks is an American novelist, screenwriter, and film producer.
+He has published 24 novels, 16 of which are New York Times bestsellers, and two works of nonfiction, with over 130 million copies sold worldwide (92 million in the U.S. alone) in more than 50 languages.
+Among his works are The Notebook, A Walk to Remember, and Message in a Bottle all of which, along with eight other books, have been adapted as feature films.

 All 100 notable alumni